Base

 interface Collection extends Mappable

-interface represents a generic container type that can hold
+The Collection interface represents a generic container type that can hold

 many elements.
-The types List
+The types List, Set, and Map implement Collection.

 interface Collection extends Mappable { fold : (T<A>, F, (F, A) -> F) -> F filter : (T<A>, A -> Bool) -> T<A> find : (T<A>, A -> Bool) -> Option<A> filter_map : (T<A>, A -> Option<B>) -> T<B> fold_map : (T<A>, F, (F, A) -> (F, B)) -> (F, T<B>) put : (T<A>, A) -> T<A> delete : (T<A>, A) -> T<A> contains? : (T<A>, A) -> Bool all? : (T<A>, A -> Bool) -> Bool any? : (T<A>, A -> Bool) -> Bool }